-Donations may be made via PayPal.
-Please click on the button below and follow the instructions.
+Donations may be made via Helloasso.
+Please click here and follow the instructions.

 Alternatively donations may be sent by cheque addressed to the order of ASIBA and posted to the ASIBA Treasurer c/o British Section, Lycée International, 2 bis rue du Fer à Cheval, 78101 Saint Germain-en-Laye, France.

 If you would like to make a donation by bank transfer please contact the Treasurer, Shaun Corrigan, by email for our bank details.

 ASIBA has been recognised as an association d’intérêt general and therefore has the right to issue a formal receipt (reçu de don) in accordance with applicable legislation which, in principle, gives donors the right to a tax deduction depending on their own tax position and within applicable limits.